WeblateOrg/weblate/docs/user/checks.rst

    The ``replacements:`` flag might be also useful to expand placeables before checking the string.

+   When ``xml-text`` flag is also used, the length calculation ignores XML tags.

 .. _check-max-size:

 Maximum size of translation